Foxlider/S8-MachineLearning-Project/Readme.md

 > ## Machine Learning models used

-To classify and tag the images we initially used `KMeans` algorythm and then switched to the lighter `MiniBatchKmeans`.
+To classify and tag the images we initially used `KMeans` algorithm and then switched to the lighter `MiniBatchKmeans`.
 It allowed us to correctly identify the dominant colors of each image of the dataset and create a database accordingly while still being fast enough (and using all core of the CPU).
 The number of dominant colors can be altered via the settings.

 To predict the image likeliness to be liked, we used the `RandomForestClassifier` to be able to use a large amount of tags and use the color clusters easily.
 It trains on a provided set of data and builds n (here we use 10) decision trees with different values on a certain amount of levels (here we used 5 to get more accurate results).
 When provided with an input, each decision tree will vote for a result (here, we have only `likes` or `yikes`) and the most results wins.